ernestlwt/pix2pix_fruits/README.md

 validation_annotation_file
 ```
 1. On your terminal, run `python proces_data.py`
-1. The images will now be saved inside the `train` and `val` folders
+1. The images will now be saved inside the `data/train` and `data/val` folders